akrimahuzaifa/Portfolio/Assets/Unity/arniture.md

   AR Interior Designing App: https://github.com/akrimahuzaifa/ARniture

+  My role: Software Developer

-  **Arniture** A freelance project for a client.
+  **ARniture** A freelance project for a client.
 In the app revolutionize your interior design experience with our Unity-powered AR app.
 Explore, customize, and visualize your dream space in real-time.
 Effortlessly integrate virtual furniture and decor into your actual surroundings.
 Redefine your home design journey with seamless creativity and cutting-edge technology.

   **Skills and deliverables**